satishgoda/watchtower/pipeline/README.md

 * `python -m venv .venv`
 * `source .venv/bin/activate`
 * `pip install watchtower-pipeline`

+## Create Example Data
+To create an example project that will give you an idea of how the pipeline works:

+* Run `python -m watchtower_pipeline.example -b`
+* Copy the content of the `watchtower` folder into your webserver
+* Alternatively you can navigate to the folder and run `python -m http.server`

+## Create Kitsu-sourced Data
+If you have a working Kitsu (and Zou) install and want to extract and visualize data from it:

 * Create a `.env.local` file as follows:

 ```